Updated November 2018

-We're sure you've read that you should find and take goal photos to your breast implant consultation so your plastic surgeon can get a sense of what you are trying to achieve.
-Yes, you should do this, but understand this:
+You should find and take goal photos to your consultation so your plastic surgeon can get a sense of what you are trying to achieve.
+But understand this:

 It's easy to assume you can pick a photo, take it to a surgeon and say, "I want these breasts."
 That's not exactly how it works.
 You can’t place an order for breasts like you would place an order for fast food at a drive-thru.
 From the amount of breast tissue you have and your skin laxity to the spacing of your breasts and breast width diameter, your anatomy plays an enormous role in the final outcome.

-4. Learn how to describe your breast augmentation goals
+5. Learn how to describe your breast augmentation goals before your consultation

-If you're looking to get a breast augmentation, then there are things about your breast you wish were better.
-What about your breasts could use improvements?
-Describe these to yourself, first, then perfect the conversation before your consultation.
-You might say things like:
+Describe the concerns you have about your breasts to yourself, first, then perfect the conversation before your consultation.
+You might say:

 - My breasts have lost a lot of upper pole volume.
 I want my breast implants to provide more cleavage and projection.